 Pagan Site-Historical Marker 41LK85 located near Calliham, this burial site address is restricted.
 It was discovered during the building of the Choke Canyon Reservoir near Three Rivers and is presently underwater.
 National Register and Texas Atlas #2078002972

-A Registered Texas Historic Landmark is a property judged locally and by the state to be historically and architecturally significant.
+A Recorded Texas Historic Landmark is a property judged locally and by the state to be historically and architecturally significant.
 It must be at least 50 years old and worthy of exterior preservation based on the period for which it is nominated.
 An online brochure clarifies legal benefits and requirements of this designation.
 Live Oak County's RTHLs are:

 In 1936, the State of Texas placed about 1,100 expositions and memorials across the state.
 Among those, four granite and bronze markers were placed in Live Oak County.